cappuchinese/Intro-Java/src/main/java/week5_final_assignments/choice_2_GffQuery.md

      Certain, special attributes are used for grouping and identification (See below).
      This field is the one important difference between GFF flavors.

-For this assignment you will work on parsing this file type and reporting information from its contents.
-You can find some example files in the "data" folder of this NetBeans project (they all have the extension ".gff3".
+You can find some example files in the "data" folder of this project (they all have the extension ".gff3".
-Do not remove the data from this folder -- this is where the test environment needs the test files!
 Create a filter/parser for files in GFF3 format, and implement the given use cases.
 You may notice that this assignment is all about filtering data in different filter combinations.
-This is the aspect of this assignment that will weight extra heavily!
 All these selectors and filters should be supported **in any combination**:

   * --fetch_type <TYPE>     Will fetch a certain type of feature (e.g. gene, CDS)